RMIT-SEPT/majorproject-9-mon-1530-1/docs/README.md

 # Quick Start

+## Deploying the project
+Deploying of the project is autoamtically done when  code is commited through the attached circleCI

 ## Setting up database docker image

 For our project we currently use a docker image for our database.